 Introduction to Social Policy (core for single honours students, optional for combined honours students)

 This module will introduce you to the history of social policy, alongside the intellectual approaches that have informed policy developments from the early twentieth century to the present day.
 You will explore the links between theoretical analysis and empirical enquiry with respect to a range of contemporary issues, such as health and health promotion, education, work and unemployment, housing, ageing, child care, youth, and disability.

 Theorising Citizenship (core for single honours students, optional for combined honours students)

 This module explores the notion of citizenship, through reviewing a number of relevant theoretical traditions and related socio-political concepts, and their connections to social policy.

 Being Sociological (core for single honours students*, optional for all students,)

 This module is designed to enhance your ability to debate key sociological questions, and through doing so appreciate the contested nature of sociological knowledge.
 You will also have the opportunity to apply a sociological viewpoint to contemporary cultural phenomena such as films and novels.

-Who Am I? (optional for all students, recommended for single honours students)
+Who Am I? (core for single honours students*, optional for all students, core for single honours students*)